 “I don’t really want Indian tonight.
-How about we just go to the grocery store and cook in our hostel kitchen?”
+How about we just cook in our hostel kitchen?”

 And on and on and on it goes.
 If you’re traveling long-term with someone else, you’re sure to have similar conversations a few times a week.
 When you’re traveling solo, those often infuriating debates don’t exist.
 You just eat what you feel like eating that night!
 And do what you feel like doing the next day!